 An estate plan prepared by a knowledgeable attorney will help you to meet your unique goals.
-It will allow you to plan for your disability & direct the distribution of your property at your death.
-It will save tax dollars, professional fees, & court costs.
+It will allow you to plan for your disability and direct the distribution of your property at your death.
+It will save tax dollars, professional fees, and court costs.
 And, most importantly, it will keep you in control of your own affairs.

 - Wills guarantee probate.
-Probate generates executor & attorney fees and causes delays before your loved ones can receive their inheritance.
+Probate generates executor and attorney fees and causes delays before your loved ones can receive their inheritance.

 - Wills are fully public.
-They are open to inspection by anyone who wants to know about your debts & your beneficiaries or their inheritances.
+They are open to inspection by anyone who wants to know about your debts and your beneficiaries or their inheritances.

 - Wills offer no planning or direction for you or your family in the event of your disability.